SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 2. TESLA ENGINEERING is keen to provide respectable Medical lnsurance of good coverage to all its staff.
 3. TESLA ENGINEERING is highly committed to the wellbeing of its stafl and to avoid all chronic and acute health  effects to staff and contractors.

+or QMS

-##  3. <a name='DescribethestructureofIMS'></a>3.
-Describe the structure of IMS
+## 3. Describe the structure of IMS

+same up

 An Integrated(**in te gui rui de**) Management System (IMS) combines all aspects of an organisation’s systems, processes and Standards into one smart system.
 Like EMS add QMS add SMS.(IMS = EMS + QMS + SMS).
 The IMS describes the process-oriented structure of a company(leadership, core and supporting processes).

-##  4. <a name='QualityGoals'></a>4.
-Quality Goals
+## 4. Quality Goals

 [more detail](https://teslaec.com/policy/3-quality-policy)

 1. Deliver on-time and on-quality products, systems and services that meet or exceed(**yi ke sei de**) our customer's expectations.
 2. ldentify and understand our customer's  expectations, measure customer perceptions(**po sa pu shen**), and implement(**in pu li men te**) improvements  to increase customer satisfaction.
 3. Enable and engage our people at all  levels in a relentless drive to improve operational performance along  the value chain from suppliers to customers.
 4. lncrease the motivation and skills of  our people to add value to our customers and our businesses, through  continual training and development.
 5. Leverage(**lai wo ei zhi**) our partners and suppliers'  strengths to improve our products and our businesses from product design through production, installation and operation.
 6. Embed social responsibility and company ethics(**ai sai ke si**) policies in our business practices.
 7. Continually improve environmental, health and safety performance through all products, operations, systems and services.
 8. Provide a value for money service.
 9. Maintain an effectively trained staff and management.
 10. Make a profitable return on our activities in order to fund ongoing development and growth.
 11. lmprove efficiency through improvements in productivity.

-##  5. <a name='Modelofaprocess-orientedQMSaccordingtostandards'></a>5.
-Model of a process-oriented QMS(according to standards)
+## 5. Model of a process-oriented QMS(according to standards)
 ![img](https://user-images.githubusercontent.com/77034643/167302812-8dc82ecd-321c-480e-a77b-ecdcf02deb09.png)
-As we all know about The Qms is included that Act,Plan,Check and Do.The act is about Quality Improvement ,the plan is about the Quality planning, the Do is about the Quality steering, and the Check is about the Quality Security.
+As we all know about The Qms is included that Act,Plan,Check and Do.It is a Act,Plan,Check and Do circle.The act is about Quality Improvement ,the plan is about the Quality planning, the Do is about the Quality steering, and the Check is about the Quality Security.

 1. The model of a process-oriented QMS according to DIN EN ISO 9001: 2008 – CUSTOMER VIEW **P64**
 ![img](https://user-images.githubusercontent.com/77034643/167302468-5d6af8e1-2142-4653-8f63-7a6cc8c58ab0.png)